Hike at a Glance

 Hike overview

 A short walk down to Kangaroo River (Lake Yarrunga) offers the sort of solitude and pristine nature that makes our national parks such treasures.
-Bring some swimmers and a picnic lunch for a relaxing afternoon by the water, or carry in a tent and make a thrilling night of it.
+Bring some swimmers and a picnic lunch for a relaxing afternoon by the water, or carry in a tent and make an enjoyable night of it.
 Endangered owls and arboreal mammals live in the trees and come out after dusk, making the evening experience completely different.

 Kangaroo River walking track threads off Tallowa Dam Road, 15km west of Kangaroo Valley, and extends 3.5km downhill.
 There are several steep sections along the way, but the unusual wave-like rock formations make it a fascinating trek.
 Carry some binoculars if birdwatching is an interest, waterbirds, gang-gang cockatoos, and little lorikeets are regularly sighted in the area.